-Making a Mental Health Declaration and Power of Attorney
+What is a Mental Health Declaration and Power of Attorney?

 The person granting permission is known as the "principal," while the individual or organization obtaining powers is known as the "agent."
 Suited for residents of all states, all Mental Health Declaration and PoA forms from Rocket Lawyer can be customized for your unique situation.
 As a result of having this essential document, your agent can offer proof to medical institutions and other parties that they can legally make choices for you.

 When to use a Mental Health Declaration and Power of Attorney:

 - You want to make sure your future mental health wishes are granted.

 - You want to designate someone to make decisions for your mental health care if you are unable to do so yourself.

 - You anticipate treatment in a mental health facility.

 - Your have been diagnosed with a condition that may lead the inability to make mental health care decisions for yourself.